xmg2019/cSharpObjectOrientedExercises/README.md

 Using basic OOP techniques such as
 - interfaces, abstract, polymorphism, exception handling

-All exercises includes the initial questions as reference for self-exploration & try-outs Have Fun!
+All exercises includes the initial questions as reference for self-exploration & try-outs.

+Have Fun!